h102136/s2geometry_dart/README.md

 1. Target:
     - functional completeness: Dart version should be able to implement all the functions in JavaScript version
-    - testing coverage: Make sure test cases in Dart version have a comparable coverage rate to JavaScript version

     - convenience of use: Improve the convenience of use and ensure that users can use the package easily without a deep understanding of the internal implementation.

 2. Preparation and analysis:
     - due to that all function on Javascript version was combined as one script, so the script was split into several functions to improve maintainability.

     - code test cases for each function to ensure the availability of each function through testing.
-    - analyze the structure of all module.

 3. Process of porting:
     - port modules step by step